microsoft/aed-rust-learn-content/understand-common-concepts/includes/7-exercise-indexing.md

-In this unit your challenge is to fix the missing parts of each exercise's code to make them compile.
+In this unit, your challenge is to fix the missing parts of each exercise's code to make them compile.

 You can use your local development environment or use the Rust Playground to edit the code.

-# Exercise 2: Indexing
+# Exercise - Indexing

 In this exercise, modify the code for the two functions and use the index notation to access the required elements of the `numbers` tuple and the `letters` array.